-The tight black suit – a homage by Tarantino to the French Nouvelle Vague cinema – represents the anonymity of the gangsters.
-Harvey Keitel’s suit was designed by agnès b – just like this iconic leather tie.
+The tight black suit – a tribute by Tarantino to French Nouvelle Vague cinema – stands for the anonymity of the gangsters.
+Harvey Keitel’s suit was designed by agnès b – just like this leather tie.

-Ever since the release of Reservoir Dogs, the black suit represents bad men and corruption in cinema.
+Since Reservoir Dogs, these suits have stood for bad men and corruption in cinema.

-Eye is sometimes called ‘the cinematic memory of the Netherlands’.
-And in all modesty, that title is no exaggeration.
+Eye Filmmuseum is not called ‘the cinematic memory of the Netherlands’ for nothing.

-The Dutch national museum for film, located on Amsterdam’s IJ harbour, manages more than 54.000 films from all genres.
-The collection represents an outstanding sample of film history, from classics and blockbusters to cult films.
-But Eye does not only focus on the past: it also closely follows the latest developments in film by organizing new acquisitions, programmes, and debates.
-The building is open every day for anyone who is interested in film and film culture.
-Visitors are welcome in four cinemas, an exhibition space, a floor dedicated to educational activities, a shop, and a bar-restaurant.
+The museum and collection center manages more than 54,000 films from all genres.
+Together they form a fine sample of film history, from classics and blockbusters to cult films.
+Eye, however, does not only focus on the past, but also closely follows current events with new purchases, programs and debates.
+The building is open every day from ten o’clock to anyone interested in film and film culture.
+Four cinemas, an exhibition space, an educational floor, a shop and a bar-restaurant welcome you.